torquefi/torque_docs/docs/resources/01_glossary.md

 ## ERC-20

 ERC-20 is a technical standard for fungible tokens.
-The protocol uses this standard for TORQ and the other assets such as Torque ETH (tETH) and Torque USD (TUSD).
+The protocol uses this standard for Torque (TORQ) and the other tokenized assets such as Torque ETH (tETH) and Torque USD (TUSD).

 ## Smart Contract